-Kaju-ji is known to be a temple with most waterfowls.
-You can see birds nesting on top of a tall tree and also playing in the pond.
-It’s a great garden where you can do some bird watching.
+Kaju-ji is known as a temple with a lot of waterfowls.
+You can see birds nesting on top of tall trees and also playing in the pond.
+It’s a great garden to do some bird watching.
 Ducks, koi fish, and turtles swim in the pond.
 This garden is full of wonderful wildlife, and a great place to spend some time!

-The garden can be enjoyed both by strolling and viewing.
-Consider taking in the background scenery of the mountains when you take a moment to look over the garden.
-There are benches to sit as well.
-Take a nice walk around the pond and look inside closely for the koi fish.
+The garden can be enjoyed by both viewing and strolling around it.
+Pay attention to the background scenery of the mountains when you take a moment to look over the garden.
+There are benches to sit down as well.
+Take a nice walk around the pond and look closely for the koi fish.
 Many were released into the pond by locals who needed help in taking care of their fish throughout the years.
-Kids who visit the temple are given bread pieces to feed to the koi fish.
+Kids who visit the temple are given pieces of bread to feed to the koi fish.

 Use the Binoculars

-Look for a green box on the side of the pond for the binoculars that is free to use.
-See the birds up in the tall tree coming back from their flight from Lake Biwa where they often spend their day.
-Some stay in the area to protect their homes or if you are lucky, you may see some baby birds as well.
+Look for a green box on the side of the pond for the binoculars that are free to use.
+Watch the birds up in the tall trees coming back from their flight from Lake Biwa, where they often spend their day.
+Some stay in the area to protect their nests so if you are lucky, you may see some chicks as well.

 Manner & Tips